-- Support pipe behind the box end to allow tool movement and leveling.
-Alignment is very important for full thread engagement and to avoid cross-threading. - Center and align male into female and gently insert until full engagement is felt then rotate by hand. - Maintain alignment and tighten by hand.
-Should have @ 1⁄2"-3⁄4" of threads stand-off.
-(Note: Pipe should engage freely to prevent wiping thread sealant) - Final torque is applied using an F.A.C.T. torque wrench on the male upset and a strap wrench on the female upset.
-Preset the specified optimum torque on the F.A.C.T. torque wrench.
+• The F.A.C.T. torque wrench is utilized on the male upset and a strap wrench on the female upset.
+Preset the specified optimum torque on the F.A.C.T. torque wrench as per the chart herein.
 Once the optimum torque is reached the torque wrench will click.
 Stop applying torque and observe the thread stand-off.
-If the specified stand-off is not reached unscrew the joint, clean and re-apply thread sealant and duplicate procedure.
-If full make up is not achieved discard the joint and contact our F.A.C.T. representative.
+If the specified stand-off of 1 to 3 threads is not reached, unscrew the joint, clean and re-apply thread sealant and duplicate procedure.
+If full make up is not achieved set the joint aside and continue with a new joint(also contact a F.A.C.T. representative).